This week it’s all bulk, baby. Jar it and char it as I always say.

 You have to be wary of tongue bite with Newminster 403.
 The bite isn't inevitable (for me anyway, but that's just my chemistry), but it cautions the tip of the tongue, gives it some warnings.
 That's okay, that's just the tobacco reminding you where the flavor is—in a slow, steady cadence.

-If not for avoiding tongue bite, you ought to keep that draw gentle for this blend for the taste.
-It's not a complex blend, and keeping consistency takes a bit of attention: tamping, cadence, drinking—all that.
+If not for avoiding tongue bite, you ought to keep that draw gentle for the taste.
+Newminster 403 isn't a complex blend, and keeping consistency takes a bit of attention: tamping, cadence—all that.
 Aside from the potential for tongue bite, going too fast can muddle the nuance of the Virginias, but it's well worth the balancing act.

 Had my last smoke of Newminster 403 tonight before I'll be putting the column together tomorrow.
 It was a very nice, mild night so I went to a friend's place to sit outside and have a few drinks.
 I packed my Georg Jensen Granat 78 with Superior Slices and enjoyed myself.

 My last thoughts on this one—Newminster plays the middle-ground well, which sometimes is exactly what you want.
 Or I know I do.
-Not super complex, but the flavors are mutually complimentative and contrasting.
+Not super complex, but the flavors are mutually complementing and nicely balenced.
 The profile still gives you something to sift through, to pull around the palate and sit with.
 It has strength, may not be an all day smoke, but it's not a knockout.
 It has flavor, but not bursting with it.
 All things in balance here.